WhatsApp/erlt/erlbuild/README.md

     Importantly, each phase is incremental and fully parallelizable.

-3.  "depscan" builds or updates an exhaustive graph of compile-time dependencies
+3.  "scan" builds or updates an exhaustive graph of compile-time dependencies

     Compiled .beam files depend on source .erl files, .hrl files, and also behavior and parse transform .beams.